Domestic Battery Laws Explained

-Seen as a crime of violence, a battery conviction could lead to mandatory anger management counseling, probation, jail or sometimes even prison.
-There are always two sides to a story and it is important to have an experienced Sarasota domestic battery lawyers in your corner and are willing and able to present your side of the events.
+Seen as a crime of violence, a battery conviction could lead to mandatory anger management counseling, probation, jail, or even prison.
+There are always two sides to a story, and it is important to have experienced Sarasota domestic battery lawyers in your corner who are willing and able to present your side of the events.